 Customer Service – I’m pleased if I see them asking people if they can help or even searching for their company name to see and reply to what’s being said about them.
 You can only jump in and help others if you’re aware the conversation is actually going on!

-So that’s a quick outline of what I look at when I analyse a Twitter account for a Social Media Consultant or Marketer client.
-The biggest faults are always lack of engagement, uninteresting tweets with no incentive to click links, sporadic posting and a boring background.
+So that’s a quick outline of what I look at when I analyse a Twitter account for a social media consultant or marketer client.
+The biggest faults are always lack of engagement, uninteresting tweets with no incentive to click links, sporadic posting and not having a cohesive brand message.